Frequently Asked Questions

 Who is an ideal candidate for the program?

 An ideal candidate will have a passion for the sports industry, both as an athlete and as a potential future employment pathway.
 The program will embrace a diverse range of individuals including a mix of male and female students from various sports and backgrounds.
-Ideally students will have completed their secondary education, but as a minimum must be 16 years or older and have completed a minimum of Year 10.
+Students will have completed their secondary education.

 How do I apply for the program?

 Students interested in the program should firstly fill out their personal details on the expression of interest form and book themselves into one of the upcoming Open Days held at Punt Road Oval.
-Following your attendance at this session, applications will then be taken via interview process.
-This process will include students completing a detailed Athlete Profile and then an interview with our staff.
+Following your attendance at this session, applications will be submitted and then a interview will take place.
+This process will include students completing a detailed Applicant Profile and then an interview with our staff.
 We will also be requesting students supply a reference from a coach, teacher or mentor that they have worked with previously.
-Successful students will then be offered a position within the program with formal enrolment following this.
+Successful students will then be offered a position within the program with formal enrollment following this.